Glacier Lagoons in Iceland

 Hvítarvatn is magnificent, but has few icebergs.Photo from Petr Kraumann, Wiki Creative Commons.
 No edits made.

-Hvítárvatn does not have as many icebergs as the other lagoons, and they are not quite as large, but it is a very common site to see small ones dotting its surface throughout the year.
+Hvitarvatn does not have as many icebergs as the other lagoons, and they are not quite as large, but it is a very common site to see small ones dotting its surface throughout the year.
 The lack of icebergs, however, means that on clear days, visitors have unobstructed views across the water to the beautiful, pristine glacier tongue that feeds into it.

 Kaldalon Glacier Lagoon

-Kaldalón is a very unique glacier lagoon, being the only one on this list located in the Westfjords.
-The singular glacier in this region is Drangajökull, alone amongst Iceland’s ice caps in the sense that it is the only one not retreating, due to its elevation and location in the country’s far north.
+Kaldalon is a very unique glacier lagoon, being the only one on this list located in the Westfjords.
+The singular glacier in this region is Drangajokull, alone amongst Iceland’s ice caps in the sense that it is the only one not retreating, due to its elevation and location in the country’s far north.

 The Westfjords have just one glacier.

 Those who visit should make the most of their time in this very remote part of Iceland, perhaps by visiting the nearby Hornstrandir Nature Reserve, the least populated region of the country.
-The flora and fauna here are unique and flourishing, making it a favourite destination for those passionate about wildlife.
+The flora and fauna here are unique and flourishing, making it a favorite destination for those passionate about wildlife.

 Map of Glacier Lagoons in Iceland

-To help aid your search for the lesser known glacier lagoons, a map has been included below that contains the whereabouts of each lake listed above.
-Be aware that some can only be reached in summer if you plan to drive yourself, and even in these months, it is best to check the weather website and roads website to make sure that they are safely accessible.
+To help aid your search for the lesser-known glacier lagoons, a map has been included below that contains the whereabouts of each lake listed above.
+Be aware that some can only be reached in summer if you plan to drive yourself, and even in these months.
+It is best to check the weather website and roads website to make sure that they are safely accessible.

 Did you find our guide to Iceland's glacier lagoons helpful?
 Do you have any additional questions that this article didn't cover?
 Feel free to ask away, or leave your thoughts and comments in the box below!